FAJOUIAnas/Moriono/README.md

 ##### Master Nodes

 - Main processes:
-	+ API Server: takes queries and updates cluster respectively
+	+ API Server:
+		* Takes queries and updates cluster respectively
+		* The entrypoint with which you talk to your k8s cluster
+		* You can communicate with it via UI, API, or CLI (kubectl)
 	+ Scheduler:
 		* Decides pods to be deployed on what worker node depending on CPU and memory available
 		* Uses the Kubelet to actually start the pod